 With Sir Francis Drake’s fleet immobile in Plymouth Harbour, they were starring destruction in the face.
 At the Council of War convened by the Spanish, it was proposed that they perform a coup de main by storming the harbour, then incapacitating the defending ships which were at anchor and from there attacking England.

 Given the imperatives of his orders, the Duke of Medina Sidonia declined to act as he had been explicitly forbidden by Phillip.
 Instead they sailed eastwards towards the Isle of Wight.
-Recalde, the Spanish Admiral was incensed by as Margaret Thatcher declared, “I am not for turning.”
+Recalde, the Spanish Admiral was incensed but as Margaret Thatcher would declare centuries later, “I am not for turning”, he sailed onward.

 Recalde fumed as a golden opportunity slipped through their fingers.

 The differing character of the two regents would have a dramatic impact on the actions taken by each fleet and this was the first.

 Phillip was a control freak.
 He had appointed the Duke of Sidonia, a non-naval administrator, as the leader of the fleet.
 His explicit instructions were to ensure the strict adherence to the plan.
 Admiral Recalde, on the other hand, was a highly experienced sailor.

 Elizabeth was the opposite of Phillip in many ways, and this was one of them.
 Responsibility for the fleet was devolved to Lord Howard of Effingham, a highly regarded administrator but with no experience in naval warfare.
 Aware of his lack of maritime knowledge, he frequently deferred to his subordinate, Vice Admiral Sir Francis Drake.

 That night the English sailed upwind to the west in order to attack downwind in the morning.
 They commenced their attack with a bifurcated attack on the horns on the crescent.
 Neither side lost ships due to gunfire but the Spanish lost two – Rosario and San Salvador – due to a collision.